Three ingredients are all you need for this salty-sweet, crunchy treat that takes mere minutes to make. No baking required!

 - 1 cup (6 ounces) butterscotch chips

-- 1/2 cup peanut butter
+- ½ cup (128g) peanut butter

-- Line two baking sheets with parchment or waxed paper.
+Line two baking sheets with parchment or waxed paper.

-- In a large, microwave-safe bowl, heat the butterscotch chips in the microwave in 30-second intervals, stirring in between, until melted and smooth.
+Microwave method: In a large, microwave-safe bowl, heat the butterscotch chips in the microwave in 30-second intervals, stirring in between, until melted and smooth.
 Stir in the peanut butter until well blended.
 Add the chow mein noodles.
 Toss gently until thoroughly coated.

-The haystacks generally firm up nicely at room temperature.
-If it is warm, transfer to the refrigerator.
-I like to store them in the refrigerator where they will keep for several weeks…not that they are likely to last that long!
-These cookies freeze well, too.
+Storage: The cookies may be stored at room temperature, although I like to store them in the refrigerator where they will keep for several weeks…not that they are likely to last that long!
+The haystacks freeze well, too.